informed voters: what it means

 The LWV Oregon works at our state level to mirror efforts by the national League.
 They also study issues and provide voter information.
 Learn about our Oregon state-level organization.

-These pages include such topics as Governance, Natural Resources, and Social Policy, and give lots of information about the Oregon League, including the Action Calendar.
+These pages include such topics as Governance, Natural Resources, and Social Policy.
+You will find lots of information about the Oregon League, including the Action Calendar.

 Be informed voters: Klamath County Government